 Allotment and Redevelopment Norms

-Flats allot via lottery; certificates issued after payments.
+Flats allotted via lottery; certificates issued after payments.
 Redevelopment demands 51% consent and developer MOUs.
-Draft rules emphasize timelines and transit rents.
+Draft rules emphasise timelines and transit rents.

 Dispute Resolution Mechanisms

 Minor issues resolve internally; major ones escalate to Co-operative Courts.
-Mediation prioritizes harmony per the act.
+Mediation prioritises harmony per the Act.

 | Dispute Type | Resolution Body |